gilesncwilliams/multinational-retail-data-centralisation382/README.md

 ![alt text](<README images and gifs/run sql file in pg admin.gif>)

-4. To view the queries run on the business's sales data, import the m4_query_the_data_all_tasks.sql into pgAmin and run each query by highlighting a query one at a time to view the results.
+4. To view the queries run on the business's sales data, import the query_the_data.sql into pgAmin and run each query by highlighting a query one at a time to view the results.

 ## Task's Data Cleaning Considerations

-During the data cleaning tasks of the project (Milestone 2), there were several issues with the data that I identified and cleaned.
+During the data cleaning tasks of the project, there were several issues with the data that I identified and cleaned.

 These issue are listed below, along with solutions I employed using Pandas data cleaning package to resolve them.
 Each task contains references to the specific Python functions that I created to clean each dataframe stored within in the data_cleaning.py file.